harshiempire/my-weather-app/README.md

    + Sets up the Express server, connects to MongoDB, initializes middleware, and starts the server.
    + Imports and starts cron jobs for data fetching.

+## Non-Functional Considerations

+### Security Enhancements

+- **Input Validation**: Implement validation on all API endpoints to ensure incoming data conforms to expected formats and types, preventing malicious inputs and injections.
+- **Environment Variables**: Use environment variables to store sensitive information such as API keys and database credentials, ensuring they are not exposed in the codebase or version control.
+- **CORS Configuration**: Configure Cross-Origin Resource Sharing (CORS) policies to restrict API access to trusted origins, enhancing the security of API communications.

+### Performance Optimizations

+- **Efficient Data Fetching**: Minimize API calls to external services by scheduling data fetching at optimal intervals and storing results in the database for quick retrieval.
+- **Debouncing**: Implement lodash.debounce on the frontend to limit the rate of function execution, reducing unnecessary API calls during rapid user input events.
+- **Resource Management**: Use connection pooling and ensure proper handling of database connections to optimize resource usage.

+### Scalability Considerations

+- **Modular Architecture**: Adopt a modular code structure, separating concerns into controllers, services, and models, facilitating easier maintenance and scalability.
+- **Stateless Backend**: Design the backend to be stateless, allowing for horizontal scaling through load balancers without session management issues.
+- **Configurable Parameters**: Make key parameters such as the list of monitored cities and data fetch intervals configurable, allowing the system to adapt to different requirements without code changes.
+- **Database Indexing**: Add indexes to frequently queried fields in MongoDB collections to improve read performance and support scaling to larger datasets.

 ## Test Cases:
 1. System Setup:
 ```bash